Steve530/Wemeetup/README.md

 );
 ```

 Below displays how the developer can redirect users based on where they are on the webpage with the Redux history property.
-In this example, the user is redirected to the group index page upon submission of a newly created group, thus allowing the user to see the new group they have created.
+In this example, the user is redirected to the group show page upon submission of a newly created group, thus allowing the user to see the new group they have created.

 ```
 handleSubmit(e) {